-- (a) These Playing Conditions shall apply to all matches in the Shires Fifth Grade and Chappelow Cup competitions. - (b) Except as varied hereunder, the Laws of Cricket (2017 Code 2nd Edition) shall apply.
+- (a) These Playing Conditions shall apply to all matches in the Shires Fifth Grade competition.
+All matches are played as 40 overs a side cricket. - (b) Except as varied here under, the Laws of Cricket (2017 Code, 3rd Edition 2022) shall apply.
 All references under the Laws of Cricket to 'Governing Body' shall mean the Sydney Cricket Association. - (c) All references to the SCA shall mean the Competitions Officer